nand2tetris/web-ide/README.md

 ## Architecture

-Computron5k NAND2Tetris kit is a monorepo with four projects.
+NAND2Tetris kit is a monorepo with several projects.
 `simulator` is the core NAND2Tetris code.
 `projects` has copies of project base and test files.
 `runner` is a utility to execute chips against a Java ide install, looking for nand2tetris.jar in $NAND2TETRIS_PATH.